remorses/AGENTS.md/react.md

 - do not consider local state truthful when interacting with server. when interacting with the server with rpc or api calls never use state from the render function as input for the api call. this state can easily become stale or not get updated in the closure context. instead prefer using zustand `useStore.getState().stateValue`. notice that useLoaderData or useParams should be fine in this case.

 - NEVER add zustand state setter methods. instead use useStore.setState to set state.
+For example never add a method `setVariable` in the state type.
+Instead call `setState` directly

 - zustand already merges new partial state with the previous state.
 NEVER DO `useStore.setState({ ...useStore.getInitialState(), ... })` unless for resetting state